scenaristeur/igora/website/docs/intro.md

 Let's discover **Igora Protocol** and **learn how to use it in less than 5 minutes**.

 Igora stands for **I-ntelligent A-gora**.
-With [Agora](https://en.wikipedia.org/wiki/Agora) meaning "market" in Modern Greek was a central public space in ancient Greek city-states.
+With [Agora](https://en.wikipedia.org/wiki/Agora) meaning "market" in Modern Greek, a central public space in ancient Greek city-states.

 The goal of Igora is to provide everyone, everywhere with llms (large language model) that can communicate with each other.